deadskull7/Human-Activity-Recognition-with-Neural-Network-using-Gyroscopic-and-Accelerometer-variables/README.md

 ## Details:

 **Artificial Neural Network with a validation accuracy of 97.98 % and a precision of 95% was achieved from the data to learn (as a cellphone attached on the waist) to recognise the type of activity that the user is doing.
 My work is inspired from guillaume-chevalier/LSTM-Human-Activity-Recognition but he used RNN-LSTM to recognize the activity whereas I used ANN for the same.
-And had achieved a better confusion matrix as weell as the validation accuracy than the research paper he wrote.
+And had achieved a better confusion matrix as well as the validation accuracy than the RNN-LSTM.
+Bidirectional LSTM on the other hand gave around 94 % but which is still less.
 The approach might be little different.**

 **The dataset's description goes like this:**